silagokth/SiLagoDoc/docs/Docs/ToolChain/Vesyla/ProgrammingGuide.md

 ## Basics

+### General Guide

+Vesyla accept modified matlab code as input language.
+You shouldn't write the matlab code like a programming language.
+You should instead use it as a tool to model the behaviour of the hardware.
+Vesyla supports small portion of matlab grammar.
+There are some generic rules expressing the programming style vesyla accepts.

+* General function call is not allowed unless the function is predefined as primitive function.
+* Variable except for constant variable and loop iterator should always be decleared via pragma.
+* Statement should always ends with semicolon (```;```) to avoid unexpected outputs while simulating in matlab.

 ### Pragma

 Pragma is the notation that guides Vesyla during synthesis process.
 Vesyla recongnize pragma starting with symbols ```%!```.
 The main function of pragmas is specify allocation and binding information since Vesyla can't perform automatic allocation and binding.
 Section [Variable Declaration](#variable-declaration), [Arithmetic Operation](#arithmetic-operation), [Address Constraint](#address-constraint) [DPU Chain](#dpu_chain) and [DPU Internal Scalar Register](#dpu-internal-scalar-register) describe how to use pragmas to allocate and bind resources.
 Some other usage of pragma also exist, check section [Resource Sharing Region](#resource-sharing-region) for more detail.